 Co-payment for Ventricular Assist Device (VAD) for Adults

 A change of practice at Auckland City hospital includes provision of BiVADs, which cost twice as much as an LVAD.
 Accordingly, the co-payment rule was revised in WIESNZ22 and has been revised again in WIESNZ24.
-To be eligible for a ventricular assist device co-payment the DRG must be F22Z Insertion of artificial heart device AND:
+To be eligible for a ventricular assist device co-payment the agency must be: 1022 (Auckland) AND the DRG must be F22Z Insertion of artificial heart device AND:

 If a patient is adult, ie, age at admission is > 15, AND the procedure code 3862101 [608] Removal of right ventricular assist device is not coded on the event